ginthozan-v/persolkelly-assignment-fe/README.md

-# Pearsonkelly Assignment - Frontend
+# Persolkelly Assignment - Frontend

 This project was build with <br />
 **ReactJS | Redux | AG Grid | Fromik**